 If we’re talking Bluetooth 4 Low Energy (LE), the range (in optimal conditions) could stretch as far as 350 metres.

-With Bluetooth 5, in optimal conditions, this range can be quadrupled.
+In the newest version, in optimal conditions, this range can be quadrupled.

 Barriers to max range remain, such as metal structures, walls, furniture, etc., however this is exciting news for the coming onslaught of IoT devices in the office – we will be able to do much more with less mains-powered connection points.

-Increased broadcasting capabilities
+Increased broadcasting capabilities with Bluetooth 5

 Bluetooth 5 offers 8 times the broadcast capacity of Bluetooth 4.
 What this may come in handy for is an increasingly busy networked environment, where many Bluetooth devices are saying “hey, I’m here!”